 FGCU/SUS Immunization Requirements

-The State University System of Florida requires all students born AFTER December 31, 1956 to present documented proof of immunity to MMRs, measles (Rubeola) and German Measles (Rubella).
-This document must be mailed, emailed, faxed, or delivered to Student Health Services .
-Phone calls from your physician are not acceptable.
-If you have questions, call the FGCU Student Health Services Immunization Department at (239) 590-1254.
+The State University System of Florida/fGCU requires all students born AFTER December 31, 1956 to present documented vaccine proof or lab immunity to MMRs, (Measles (Rubeola) and German Measles (Rubella).

-- Effective 06/01/11 the date must be in the following format: MM/DD/YY (Month/Day/Year) must be provided on documents or they will NOT be accepted
+- Effective 06/01/11 the vaccination date must be in the following format: MM/DD/YY (Month/Day/Year) must be provided on documents.
+Month/Year will NOT be accepted

 - Hepatitis B vaccine (3) shot series OR select the FGCU waiver/opt out box located in your SHS Portal.

 - If you are a PREVIOUS/RETURNING FGCU student or APPLIED TO GRAD SCHOOL please call 239-590-1254 OR email: email@example.com as we may have your documents on file. (have your UIN ready)

 Acceptable Proof/Acceptable Documentation FormsToggle More Info